 - Finally, where approval is given, the applicant can commence the registration of the previous name as a limited liability company.

-A registered business name can be converted to a limited where the Proprietor of a business name intends to expand the business objects or where there exists a limitation by the Commission for Business name to have just 3 objects and also limiting the kind of business that a business name can do.
+A registered business name can be converted to a limited where the Proprietor of a business name intends to expand the business objects.

 With all the aforesaid, a proprietor of a business name looking to convert to a limited liability company must ensure that the Annual Returns are up to date.
 An applicant should follow the steps enunciated above for that purpose or contact any CAC accredited agents or lawyers for assistance with the conversion.